-During 2019 a member of the Friends group who is employed by Natural England undertook a full site survey of the woodland areas and produced a Woodland Management plan.
+During 2019 a member of the friends group who is employed by Natural England undertook a full site survey of the woodland areas and produced a Woodland Management plan.
 A copy of the plan will be available during the field assessment.
-The plan has been adopted by the Council with some of the works as mentioned above having already been carried out.
+The plan is being considered for adoption by the Council with some of the works as mentioned above having already been carried out.